Sunday in the Park with George

 We know creating a new work can be tough, so regardless of its current development we would love to work with you to turn your ideas into a reality.
 All submissions will be considered, no matter how small.

-UMMTA, the University of Melbourne Music Theatre Association, is a student-run musical theatre company in Melbourne, Australia, producing two full-scale musical productions each year.
+UMMTA, the University of Melbourne Music Theatre Association, is a student-run musical theatre company based in Melbourne, Australia, producing two full-scale musical productions each year.
 Established in 2002, UMMTA aims to provide all members of the Melbourne University community with the opportunity to participate in and appreciate all forms of music theatre.

 Since its inception UMMTA has grown as a community and served as an introduction to the amateur theatre world for many successful Melbourne creative talents.
 UMMTA provides a foundation for performers and production team members to develop and improve their skills in a fun and social setting.